xtophd/OCP4-Workshop/documentation/04-Hello-World.md

 ### Solution #4 - Use NFS

+**NOTE** This section is not verified yet and does not work 100%

+The purpose is not to boil the ocean with "Hello, World!".
+Rather we are trying to provide basic principals of how a container functions.
+So with that in mind, our last solution will be to utilize some network storage (ie: NFS) to provide the common source for our helloworld web server.

-Finally a solution we can live with.
-Using a network filesystem which we declare during creation time.
-During the pre-installation phase of this lab, the host workshop.example.com was configured with an NFS server and a export called /exports/helloworld.
+During the pre-installation phase of this lab, the host workshop.example.com was configured with an NFS server and an export called /exports/helloworld.
 Let's simply mount that within the container to demonstrate our "Hello, World!" again.

     oc new-project helloworld4 --description="My Fourth OCP App" --display-name="Hello World IV" oc new-app registry.access.redhat.com/rhscl/httpd-24-rhel7 --name=hello-app4